kumbangheracles/vivlio-store/back-end/README.md

 - Use environment variables instead of hardcoded database credentials.
 - Regularly backup your database before running migrations.

-This guide provides a structured way to use Sequelize in the Book Store API project efficiently. 🚀
+This guide provides a structured way to use Sequelize in the Vivlio Store API project efficiently. 🚀

 # Flow jwt cookie 2 secret keys